An employee resigned from any orgnaization today what the rule and regulation for release him

 Dear Experts,

-I am working in a limited company for last 3 years.
-I have given resignation on 14th Sept 2010 and it was "recd. and signed dated 15th Sept 2010" by my reporting head.
-I have not mentioned any relieving date required by me, in my resignation letter.
-In my present company my notice period is of 3 months.
-But i want my relieving earlier than 3 months.
+I have been working in a limited company for the last 3 years.
+I submitted my resignation on 14th Sept 2010, and it was "received and signed dated 15th Sept 2010" by my reporting head.
+I did not specify a relieving date in my resignation letter.
+In my current company, my notice period is 3 months, but I would like to be relieved earlier than that.

 Subject: Relieving from Services on resignation w.e.f 13 Nov.
 2010